Maine Fiber Frolic Workshops

 Important Notes:

-All workshop participants must register online by May 15 to allow Instructors time to prepare enough materials for all and so that prepayments can be recorded.
+All workshop participants must register online by May 29 (DEADLINE extended!) to allow Instructors time to prepare enough materials for all and so that prepayments can be recorded.

 Online registration payment includes workshop cost only.
 Any materials fee will be paid by cash or check directly to the instructor at the workshop.